Welcome to the Prince George's County Fire/Emergency Medical Services Department!

 - Review the User's Guide to the Online Application Process before you apply.

-- Review the Job Announcement and Online Application for the position of Fire Fighter I and Experienced Fire Fighter I. Please know that your honesty and integrity are of the utmost importance during the application and hiring process.
+- When the announcement opens review the Job Announcement and Online Application for the position of Fire Fighter I and Experienced Fire Fighter I. Please know that your honesty and integrity are of the utmost importance during the application and hiring process.

 - Once you complete and submit your online application, you will be sent an email with instructions for CPAT orientation and testing.
 CPAT is a physically demanding test and you will be required to complete a Waiver of Claim for Injury before participating in CPAT practice runs and testing.